Menstrual Cramps and PMS Medication Guide (cont.)

 The treatment of PMS can sometimes be as challenging as diagnosing the condition.
 Some measures lack a solid scientific basis but seem to help some women.
 Other treatments with a sound scientific basis may not help all patients.
 General measures include:

 - Exercise: Aerobic exercise for 30 minutes 3-5 times a week improves general health and helps relieve nervous tension and anxiety.
 Exercise also improves cardiovascular fitness and muscle tone, decreases weight and fluid retention, and improves self-esteem.

 - Emotional support from family and friends.

-- Avoid caffeine, which increases irritability
+- Avoid caffeine, as this may increase irritability

-- Decrease intake of animal fats.
+- Decrease the intake of animal fats.